Speakeasy-Durham/speakeasy/README.md

 NOTE: please use your Google login when signing up (for now)

+###

+Social media network for audio.
+Users can make recordings of up to 30 second snippets as a creative outlet or way to connect with people and friends across distances.
+Meant to bring the hobby of mailing audio tapes across the country or saving special voicemails.

+Built on React Native using the Expo library, audio clips are uploaded to AWS s3, with Google Firebase used as the backend database.
+The code is hosted in a private repository on Github to keep AWS keys secure.

 ### Attribution:
 - Splash screen and icon | [Designed by Bennette Sebastian](https://www.bennettesebastian.com/)